clarissacarcha/samplemob/README.md

 6. Driver Vehicle ID on Delivery on Accept
 7. Add Rider Location on Go Online
 8. Better Update Profile
+9. Cannot accept order if has Express Delivery Ongoing
+10. Handle when operator account is put on hold.
+11. On Cancel Delivery, Have a confirmation button first
+12. Order Delivery Express Delivery First
+13. Express Delivery Change Text to price.
+14. Font family

 # Backend Pending